 - a substantial and specific danger to the environment.

-Section 12 and 13 of the PID Act provide more information about what is public interest information when making a PID.
-If a disclosure is not a PID, it may still be in an important complaint.
+Section 12 and 13 of the PID Act provide more information about what is public interest information when making a public interest disclosure.
+If a disclosure is not a public interest disclosure, it may still be in an important complaint.

 What is an appropriate disclosure?

 An appropriate disclosure is where:

 - the discloser has an honest and reasonable belief that the information provided tends to show the conduct or danger

 - the information tends to show the conduct or danger regardless of the discloser’s belief.

 Information that ‘tends to show’ wrongdoing or danger must be more than a mere suspicion.
 There must be information that indicates or supports a view that the wrongdoing or danger has or will occur.

 The discloser is not required to undertake any investigative action before making a disclosure.

 Information may still be a disclosure under the PID Act even if the information turns out to be incorrect or unable to be substantiated provided the discloser had a genuine and reasonable belief that it did occur.
 This allows for genuine misinterpretations of information to fall within the scope of the PID Act.